The Challenge of an "Onigiri Shop" That Started with a Handcart

 Although we are facing strong headwinds due to soaring material costs, we cannot give up on this place, which connects the entrusted dreams with the future of Hiroshima.

-"To be honest, I'm currently facing an enormous challenge."
+"To be honest, I'm currently facing an enormous obstacle."

-Hello everyone.
-I'm Kako Azuma from That's Rice.
-Based in Hiroshima, I'm involved in delivering "Gochisou Onigiri."
-Thank you for finding my page among the many projects.
+■Hello everyone.
+I'm Kako Azuma from that's rice.
+I'm involved in delivering "gourmet omusubi" based in Hiroshima.
+Thank you for finding this page among many projects.

-In the previous project, we received warm support totaling 7.5 million yen.
+In the previous project, we received a heartwarming 7.5 million yen in support.
 Thanks to that, we were finally able to start building our long-desired store.
-I am truly grateful.
+I am truly grateful from the bottom of my heart.

 However, I am now facing an unforeseen situation.
-Due to global circumstances, material costs have soared.
-The total project cost has significantly exceeded the initial budget, swelling to 40.8 million yen.
-Honestly, it's an amount that makes my legs tremble.
+Due to rising construction material costs and shortages in raw material procurement caused by the worsening global situation, the initial budget has been significantly exceeded, and the total project cost has inflated to nearly 40 million yen.
+Honestly, it's a staggering amount that makes my legs tremble.

 But I have no option to stop here.
-That's because I believe this store is not just my dream, but a place absolutely essential for Hiroshima right now.
-It might be a bit long, but please allow me to share the thoughts that led me to this point.
+That's because this store is not just my dream, but I believe it is a place that Hiroshima desperately needs right now.
+It might be a bit long, but please allow me to share the feelings that led me to this point.

 Grandpa's Handcart and the Scenery My Father Taught Me